Muhammad ibn Muslim and Ibrahim ibn Muslim: Event in Kufa

 The children said their prayers and went to sleep.
 In the evening, Muhammad woke up and started crying.
 Ibrahim asked him why he was crying.
 Muhammad said "I saw our father in a dream.
 He was calling out for us".
 Ibrahim said, "Brother, be patient.
 I also saw our father in a dream beckoning us to him".
 They both started weeping.
 Harith, who had come back, heard the children crying.
 He opened the door and asked the children who they were.
 On learning they were the sons of Muslim ibn Aqil, he tied both the boys to a pillar.
 Harith's wife tried to stop him, but he beat her up.
 Harith wanted to collect the reward which Ubayd Allah ibn Ziyad had offered to anyone capturing the children.

 The children spent the whole night tied to the pillar.
 In the morning, Harith dragged them to the river-bank and took out his sword.
 Ibrahim asked him, "Harith, are you going to kill us?"
 Harith said, "Yes!"
 Ibrahim said, "In that case, give us time to finish our Fajr prayer."
 The two boys said their prayers.
 They raised their hands and cried out, "Inna Lillahi wa Inna Ilayhi Raji'un!
 O God, we are coming to you.
 Give our mother courage when she hears of our death and judge between us and our killers!"
 The sword came down and there were splashes in the water.
 Two young bodies were seen floating away in the waters of the river Euphrates.

 Burial

-The two innocent children of Muslim ibn Aqil that were killed brutally near the river of Euphrates, are supposed to be buried near the town of Musayyib, Babil Governorate, Iraq.
+According to tradition, the two children of Muslim ibn Aqil were killed near the Euphrates River and are buried near the town of Musayyib in Babil Governorate, Iraq.